 NecksLevel continues to sell well with PT clinics across the country where multiple clients can use the device at the same location, day in and day out.

-The research and pursuit of the pro sports teams was enlightening.
+The research and pursuit of the pro sports teams were enlightening.
 Athletes have the highest number of injuries to various parts of their bodies, including the head and neck area.
 They have a significant need for pain relief and clear opportunities to strengthen muscles.

 Implementing a successful email campaign, Scott found his first sports team clients networking with former professors, mentors, and contacts especially close to home in the Greater Philadelphia area.
 Sometimes he mailed a letter of introduction.
 He contacted many teams by reaching out to key decision makers including sports medicine staff, athletic trainers, and physical therapists.

-Currently, NecksLevel has sales with the National Football League (NFL), National Hockey League (NHL), Major League Baseball (MLB) and Ultimate Fighting Championship organization (UFC).
+Currently, NecksLevel has sales with the National Football League (NFL), National Hockey League (NHL), Major League Baseball (MLB), and Ultimate Fighting Championship organization (UFC).
 Scott tells us there are about 150 pro sports teams in the US, an attractive target market for his solution.

 Another prospect segment is the Formula One international racing teams.
 Initially, Scott communicated directly to drivers through Instagram.
 He quickly learned that each driver has a Performance Coach who is the decision maker regarding therapy and strength training.